Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 - I would like to convert my existing code to the Lightning API, but a full path to Lightning transition might be too complex.
 I am looking for a stepping stone to ensure reproducibility during the transition.

 .. warning:: :class:`~pytorch_lightning.lite.LightningLite` is currently a beta feature.
-Its API is subject to change based on your feedbacks.
+Its API is subject to change based on your feedback.

 ----------